 With all it has to offer, it’s no wonder that Stanley Park’s Second Beach is one of the best places in Vancouver for families, children, swimming and just plain fun!

 In addition to its regular features like the beach, seawall and swimming pool, a couple of great special events also take place at Second Beach during the summer.

-The main special event at Second Beach in July and August is the weekly Stanley Park Summer Cinema, which happens on Tuesday evenings.
+The main special event at Second Beach in July and August is the weekly Stanley Park Summer Cinema.
+This is held on Tuesday evenings.
 Thousands of people turn out to eat popcorn, hang out with their friends and then watch a free featured movie on a giant screen.

-Second Beach can also be a good place to see the Honda Celebration of Light Fireworks in late July and beginning of August.
+Second Beach can also be a good place to see the Honda Celebration of Light Fireworks in late July or the beginning of August.

 Viewing the fireworks from Second Beach isn’t as close-up and impressive a viewing point as right in the heart of the action at the beach at English Bay further along, but it’s less crowded.
 Bring a chair to sit on, plus your picnic.
 Also, as of 2017, Second Beach is the host venue for the Celebration of Light’s pre-fireworks family friendly entertainment.

 For a 360-degree view of Second Beach, check out the following video.